RCommon-Team/RCommon/README.md

 ## Unit of Work & Transaction Management
 The unit of work (UoW) pattern is loosely coupled from all object access strategies but provides granular control over transactions using ACID properties.
 Transactions are currently implemented through the UnitOfWork and the UnitOfWorkManager which provides a wrapper for TransactionScope.
-Natively supported transaction providers (via Nhibernate, and EF Core) are coming soon.
 ```csharp
 using (var scope = UnitOfWorkScopeFactory.Create()) // Always use a Unit of Work
 {